cch123/eco2020/2020-08-01/Books & arts/how-hand-washing-explains-economic-expansion.md

 # How hand-washing explains economic expansion

-> The history of economic growth is, in many ways, a tale of cleaniness
+> The history of economic growth is, in many ways, a tale of cleanliness

 > Aug 1st 2020WASHINGTON, DC